Insider News

 Explore categories

-What to Do with an Outdated Diamond Shape
+What to Do with an Outdated Diamond Shape or Cut Style

 Many diamond shapes go in and out of style with the ever-changing trends.
 So, what do you do when your diamond needs a cut upgrade?
 One of the more recent cuts to lose popularity is the marquise.
 The classic, antique look of the marquise is currently rumored to look old-fashioned by many.
 However, there are still some who appreciate the cut as elegant and vintage.